zwostein/IlluminatIR-Minion/README.md

 # IlluminatIR-Minion

-IlluminatIR synchronizes lighting devices (and possibly other gadgets) via an infrared serial protocol.
+IlluminatIR synchronizes lighting devices (and possibly other gadgets) in real-time via a unidirectional infrared serial protocol.
-The infrared transmitter is connected to a host computer via USB and acts as a HID device.

 This is the firmware for ATtiny861 microcontrollers implementing a simple receiver handling 4 PWM channels.